 It sounds simple.

-Your kidneys use water to get rid of certain waste products and toxins and dissolves nutrients, allowing your body to absorb them more easily.
+Your kidneys use water to get rid of certain waste products and toxins and to dissolve nutrients, allowing your body to absorb them more easily.

 So drink up!
 But don’t take your water with a side of extra toxins.
 Use a filter to remove heavy metals and chemicals from your water, and be sure to drink out of stainless steel or glass cups — not plastic.